Kaya toast set with half-boiled eggs - the ubiquitous Singapore's breakfast

 The kaya jam can be more greenish or brownish in colour depending on if the ingredients have pandan or coconut.
 Pandan leave as we know is green in colour and is used as food dye and fragrance.
 The green kaya is also known as Nyonya kaya as it was created by the Peranakan Chinese who added pandan to their kaya jam.

 Some may want their toasted bread to be spread with plain butter with sugar sprinkled on it.
-A very local way of eating bread with butter and sugar.
+A very local and delicious way of eating bread with butter and sugar, as historically simple butter or margarine and sugar were what many locals could afford in the olden days.
 Local chain cafes include Ya Kun, Heavenly Wang, Toast Box and Killiney.
-Ya Kun is a local Hainanese brand that has been serving this iconic breakfast since 1944.
+Ya Kun (pronounced as Ah Kun) is a local Hainanese brand that has been serving this iconic breakfast since 1944.
 At Ya Kun, you will be able to read their humble history which is pleasantly splashed on their cafe walls.
 You can find kaya toast set even at Singapore Zoo!
 Great if you start your day early there.

 Other than the simple kaya toasts some coffee shops offer other varieties such as kaya French toast!
 I love kaya French toast thought that will cost a bit more at $4.20.
 At Mr Bean soya milk chain you can find kaya pan cakes for $1.30 each.
 If will cost $1 more if you buy as a set which include the popular soya milk.

-Separately, you can find kaya jam sold at some kaya toast stalls and at many supermarkets for only a couple of dollars or slightly more, so you can make kaya toast at home or simply spread the bread with kaya.
+Separately, you can find kaya jam sold at some kaya toast stalls with their in-house labels and at practically all supermarkets or sundries stores for only a couple of dollars or slightly more, so you can make kaya toast at home or simply spread a bread with kaya.
+The chain stores in-house labels tend to be a pricier and may cost $5 upwards.
+The proprietary kaya jam typically costs more as the they contain the so-called secret family recipes.
+But the basic ingredients still comprise of coconut milk, eggs, sugar and natural fragrances extracted from the pandan leaves.

 Coffee or kopi as is more widely known here has many variations.
 Kopi kosong is coffee without sugar.
 Kopi-o is simply black coffee (with sugar).
-Kosong literally means empty. or zero Kopi-c is coffee with milk (usually condensed milk).
+Kosong literally means empty. or zero Kopi-c is coffee with milk.
+The milk can be condensed or evaporated milk poured from tins.

 Kaya toast set are such a popular comfort food that you can even find them at the upmarket Marina Bay Sands (MBS).
 And it costs only $4, which include the buns spread with kaya, two half-boiled eggs and of course tea or coffee.
 Not bad at all.
 The top photo shows the $4 kaya toast set at MBS.
 Certainly, an upgrade of the $2.30 set without breaking the bank.
 At most other local 'chiak kopi' chains such as Yakun and Wang a set will cost between $4.50 to $5.
 Kaya toast set is uniquely Singapore breakfast meal.